 NERT certification is good for two years from the date of your training.
 You can renew your NERT training/ID at any NERT training location.
 Attend the 5th session (covering NERT response) and the 6th and final hands on session that includes a review of the take home exam.
 If your certification has been expired for more than three years, this indicates that it has been 5 years since you were trained in NERT.
 You must take the full course to recertify.
 Go to the SCHEDULE to find a location.
 Click "Enroll" next to the class of your choice to sign up for a RECERT ticket for the class.
 If the class is full you may add your name to the waitlist.
 You should also sign up for a location with available RECERT spaces.

-The ID machine was updated in 2007.
-If you have a white ID card, you will need to take a new photo during the class.
-Please indicate this in your email.
 If you don't see a class that fits your schedule, please check back.
 The schedule is updated whenever a new class is confirmed.